OhadR/authentication-flows-js/README.md

 but it makes sense that each application has its own mailing system.
 In addition, verification emails may have the same look and feel of the hosting application.
 Hosing-application can have their own implementation by implementing `MailSender` interface.

+## API

+The AFM supports the below APIs:

+This URL renders the login page that is sent to the user:

+    GET
+    /login

+As mentioned earlier, the AFM manages also the authentication of the hosting application:

+    POST
+    /login
+        username: string
+        password: string

+By calling the URL, the hosting application can get the password policy. e.g. constraints like length, number of Capital letters required, number of digits required etc. This way the UI can alert the user if the password he chooses does not meet the requirements, before the request is sent to the server.

+    GET
+    /getPasswordConstraints

+renders the create account page that is sent to the user:

+    GET
+    /createAccount

+    POST
+    /createAccount

+    GET
+    /aa

+    GET
+    /forgotPassword

+    POST
+    /forgotPassword

+    GET
+    /rp

+    POST
+    /setNewPassword

+    POST
+    /deleteAccount

 ## tests

 all flows are tested very clearly using [Cucumber automated tests](https://github.com/OhadR/authentication-flows-js-automation).